omarreis/ISAPIGate/README.md

 The script executable is a native DLL that implements standard functions, called by IIS.
 Since it is pre-compiled, ISAPI applications are efficient and safe.

-*ISAPIGate* receives http requests ( uri + headers + post content ), connects to the specified remote server using a plaintext socket and passes on the request.
+*ISAPIGate* receives http requests ( uri + headers + post content), connects to the specified remote server using a plaintext socket and passes on the request.
-Contents sent by remote server are sent to the client ( response headers + content  ).
+Contents returned by remote server are sent to the client (response headers + content).
 The remote server can be either on a different host or same host on a different port.

 *ISAPIGate* is from 2002, an old style but time proven ISAPI application.